Stephvan/CKAD_Prep/Day 1/README.md

-added readme file for day1
+# Added readme file for day1